dkaslovsky/tabgrab/README.md

     	enable verbose output
 ```

-Restore tabs from a list of URLs:
+Restore tabs from a list of URL with the `tab` command:
 ```
 $ tabgrab tab -h
 `tab` opens the provided URLs as tabs in a new browser window